rekhaDevs/samagragovernance.in/src/pages/team/index.md

       then joined the Department of Finance and Planning, Government of Chhattisgarh as a Chief Minister’s Good Governance Fellow.\n\nThe zeal to create real impact on the ground by transforming governance and public administration brought Ankit to Samagra.
-He is currently part of the Saksham Haryana-Skills & Employment team.
+Currently he leads the Saksham Haryana-Skills & Employment engagement in Haryana.
     image: /img/Ankit-G.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ankitg17'
     name: Ankit Goel